AHEAD-Labs/AzureInnovationDay/Lab3-Storage/README.md

 Use Storage Explorer to Browse Storage Account
 From a browser, search “azure storage explorer” or browse to: https://azure.microsoft.com/en-us/features/storage-explorer/ , and download Storage Explorer.
-Install and log in with your credentials.
-You’ll now be able to see your blobs.
+Install Storage Explorer and log in with your credentials.
+You’ll be able to browse the Storage Account created above and view your blobs.